urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

  [5.
 Predicting and plotting model outputs](#5-predicting-and-plotting-model-outputs)

 ## 1. What is occupancy?

-Often in wildlife ecology, we are interested  the relationship between species presence and the environment, or species' occupied habitat (where species are found in space and time).
+Often in wildlife ecology, we are interested in the relationship between species presence and the environment, or species' occupied habitat (where species are found in space and time).
 'Occupancy' is an effective way to model the occurrence of species and can be defined as the probability that a site (space) is occupied by a particular species at a particular time, mathematically represented as $\Psi$.

 Estimating the abundance of species in a local area can be difficult and time-intensive.
-For example, to identify individuals you may need to conduct trapping, which is invasive, or you could identify certain species by unique markings like stripes.
-A less intensive and non-invasive option is to estimate occupancy, which is easier and can be done with passive tools such as camera traps or acoustic areas.
-Similarly, because we are most interested in whether a species is present on not in a local area, we don't need to worry about whether the species could have unique markings on them to identify down to the individual level.
+For example, to identify individuals you may need to conduct trapping, which is invasive, or you could identify certain species by unique markings, like stripes.
+A less intensive and non-invasive option is to estimate occupancy, which is easier and can be done with passive tools such as camera traps or acoustic monitors.
+Similarly, because we are most interested in whether a species is present on not in a local area, we don't need to worry about whether the species could have unique markings on them to identify them at an individual level.

 However, survey tools and our ability to detect species is imperfect.
 Thankfully, occupancy models account for these uncertainties, which can improve our estimate of a species 'true' occupancy (the true presence of a species) state from our 'observed' occupancy state (data we collect on species presence).
 We do this by repeatedly visiting sampling sites, collecting information about these sites, and feeding this information into our model.
 Here, we will focus on the most simple occupancy model, a single-species, single-season model.